 Students in the University of Sydney’s School of Aerospace, Mechanical, and Mechatronic Engineering (SAMME) have a unique opportunity to experience the effects of design decisions on flight stability.
 Using a full-motion, three-degree-of-freedom flight simulator, they can feel how an aircraft responds to their controls under a range of environmental conditions, aircraft configurations, and control designs.

 SAMME faculty and students built the Variable Stability Flight Simulator (VSFS) using the hydraulics, structure, and cockpit of a decommissioned QANTAS simulation trainer, replacing the original analog control system with a real-time system developed using MathWorks tools.

 “With Simulink, the entire VSFS design is in a graphical format that is easy for students to understand,” says Dr. Peter Gibbens, senior lecturer at SAMME.
-“Simulink models also made it easy for us to architect and design the VSFS and then rapidly implement the system using Simulink Coder™ and xPC Target, which are effectively the core of the VSFS.
+“Simulink models also made it easy for us to architect and design the VSFS and then rapidly implement the system using Simulink Coder™ and Simulink Real-Time, which are effectively the core of the VSFS.
 Creating and prototyping control systems and observing their actual behavior is most effective with this setup.”

 While engineering students understood control systems theory, they lacked the intuitive feel for flight stability that comes from practical flying experience.

 Gibbens and his colleagues at SAMME needed tools sophisticated enough to enable them to design and implement the real-time VSFS system yet intuitive enough for students to learn quickly.
 “For students to come up to speed takes way too long when using C,” Gibbens explains.

 With more than 200 students in the undergraduate program, in addition to graduate students and faculty working on VSFS, the school needed access to tools from numerous workstations.